FAQ

 - Natural toiletries

-- Towel and Swimwear
+- Towel and swimwear

-- Material for writing and drawing
+- Materials for writing or drawing

 We ask that participants leave their Kindles and bring paper books to read during the retreat, since it is beneficial for the work with the plants to be completely absent of electronics and screens because they subtly interrupt the process.